ncatlab/nlab-content/pages/5/4/6/4/4645/content.md

   \,.
 $$

-A usefull cartoon description of this groupoid is
+A useful cartoon description of this groupoid is

 $$
   C(\{U_i\})